Skip to content

 }

-class is a program that exercises the directory tree implementation by creating a command line interface to run some basic tools for exercising the code paths of Node
+The Directories class is a program that exercises the directory tree implementation by creating a command line interface to run some essential tools for exercising the code paths of Node.

 import java.util.Scanner;